 On the server console, go to the Collect tab, and under Mobile data collection, click on Settings.

-- Require all enumerator devices to have a lock screen configured (new in server software 2.70.5+).
+- Require all enumerator devices to have a lock screen configured.

-- Require dedicated workspaces (new in server software and Collect 2.71).
+- Require dedicated workspaces.
 If this is enabled, enumerators won’t be able to log into a different server under this workspace.
 This setting contains two optional sub-settings:

 - Don't allow un-dedicating.